vivaanjhaveri/tag-along/README.md

 3. **Dark Mode** 🌑
    - Toggle dark mode sitewide for comfortable reading in low-light environments.
    - Automatically persists user preference across sessions.
+   - Dynamic logo switching between light (blue) and dark (yellow) modes.

 4. **Comprehensive Dashboard** 🖥️
    - Displays a table of all tags, including status and timestamps.
-   - Edit or remove tags directly from the dashboard.
+   - Edit, delete, or reset the status of all tags directly from the dashboard.
+   - Responsive design ensures seamless interaction on mobile devices with horizontal scrolling for tables.

 5. **Guide Page** 📖
-   - A dedicated page providing step-by-step usage instructions.
+   - A dedicated page providing step-by-step usage instructions, enhanced with emojis for better visual engagement.
    - Ensures a smooth onboarding experience.

 6. **Responsive Design** 📱💻
    - Built with **Bootstrap** for mobile-friendly layouts.
    - Adapts seamlessly to different screen sizes.
+   - Home page features centered logo and buttons for clean navigation.

+7. **Smooth Animations** ✨
+   - Hover effects and transitions enhance user experience.
+   - Modern card interactions across the site.

-7. **Firebase Hosting Deployment** 🚀
+8. **Firebase Hosting Deployment** 🚀
    - Easily deploy to Firebase Hosting via the provided configuration.

 ---